sk0x0y/mobile-perf-poc/memory-bank/productContext.md

 - Scrolling through lists should be fluid without noticeable lag or stuttering.
 - Performance metrics should be easily accessible and understandable.
 - The application should demonstrate the benefits of performance optimization in a clear and visual manner.
+- **Video playback should be stable and smooth, without crashes or excessive buffering.**